kailash-manasarovar/statement/docs/timeline/2024/march.md

 ## Monday 4th March chamber music

-- We are going to sing a song with two cats meowing at each other, Rossini's cat duet.
+- Esteve brings us a new song with two cats meowing at each other, Rossini's cat duet.
 - The irony is not lost on me.
-- I wonder if Esteve knows it is gang stalking and violent harassment of my psycho/emotional state?
+- I wonder if Esteve knows I am suffering from intense criminal gang stalking and violent harassment of my psycho/emotional state?

 ## Tuesday 5th March piano lesson

 ### An inspector calls

 - I arrive at my piano lesson and, after a minute or two, all of a sudden, a woman enters the classroom.
+- She is a large dark curly-haired woman of about 50 years old and I would recognize her again.
 - Paqui explains the woman in an inspector from the Generalitat and she is here to help me.
 - I feel like it's probably an ambush and put my phone on record.
-- Paqui reiterates that the woman is here to help me with everything that's going on, and I relate what she's saying to how I have previously told her I'm stressed because I'm being terrorized.
+- Paqui reiterates that the woman is here to help me with everything that's going on, and understand to mean how I previously told her I'm stressed because I'm being terrorized by Domingo and his mates.
 - The woman talks about having to get the police involved.
 - I am delighted and express gratitude because something is finally happening after nearly two years of abuse instigated by a teacher, Domingo Cano.
 - I ask her why the Generalitat has not replied to any of my emails or letters.
 - She says they did but they not have my street address!
 - She tells me they did reply in December but it came back to them because they did not have my street address.
+This is ridiculous.
 - I mention that I sent the notices by email and that my address is in the systems and that they could have asked, or informed me, at any time.
 - She ignores me.
+These are the documents she showed me.

     - [Document receipt copy with date info](../../content/documents/gv/8.%20Receipt%20date%20received%205%20March%20at%20piano%20lesson.JPG).
     - [The document receipt](../../content/documents/gv/8.%20Receipt%20of%20something%20from%20the%20Generalitat%201%205%20March%202023.jpeg).
     - [A part of the document they apparently sent](../../content/documents/gv/8.%20Receipt%20of%20something%20from%20the%20Generalitat%202%205%20March%202023.jpeg).

 - Paqui looks nervous.
-- I ask her for the content of the letter which I do not see.
+- I ask her for the content of the letter they sent which I do not see in the documents she has.
 - The woman's tone is not at all friendly towards me.
 She says, oh that doesn't matter now.
 - She starts saying everything is too public now and that the police will need to be called.
 - I say thank God, I have been stalked for nearly 2 years, I wrote to the GV numerous times about this horrible situation where a student is being terrorized by teachers, and everyone ignored me so I would welcome the police getting involved.
 - The woman is a bit taken aback, Paqui is very nervous, but she then goes on to reiterate that I have been saying things online and the police must be called.
 - She starts asking me questions about what I'm saying on Twitter.
-- I find it very threatening, I tell her I don't like the way she is talking to me, and say that I'm not speaking to her further without a lawyer present.
+- I find it very threatening.
+- I tell her I don't like the way she is talking to me, and say that I'm not speaking to her further without a lawyer present.
 - The woman leaves.
-I never hear from her or anyone else from the Generalitat again.
+I never hear from her or anyone else from the Generalitat again until I receive a letter in April after I have left my studies due to becoming afraid for my life.

 ## Wednesday 6th March